ldb358/GRPCMTGInventory/README.md

 ## What is it:

 I build this tool with the goal of inventorying my old MTG collection in order to sell/trade/know what I have.
-It is a simple tool for building and maintaining a MTG card inventory but with some tools to make the process less painfull for someone not super familiar with magic cards.
+It is a simple tool for building and maintaining a MTG card inventory but with some tools to make the process less painful for someone not super familiar with magic cards.

 ## Technology: